6.6. Task: MachineLearning

 Description:

 Target values for stopping training.
 If both the training and validation metrics are smaller than the specified values, the training will stop early.
-Only supported by the M3GNet backend.
+Supported by the MatGL and M3GNet backends.

 Forces